tier2tickets/Knowledge-Base/content/automations/notifications.rst

 Set up a Webhook or Callback in your ticket system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each ticket system will be a bit different for how this is done, so check the individual integration pages for instructions for your PSA.
+Each ticket system will be a bit different for how this is done, so check the individual integration documentation pages for instructions specific to your PSA.